Free Calculator

 3. How long can speaker cables be before signal loss?

-For 12 AWG cable to 8 ohm speakers, run length up to 50 feet adds less than 0.4 dB attenuation - inaudible.
+For 12 AWG cable to 8 ohm speakers, run length up to 50 feet adds less than 0.4 dB attenuation, which is inaudible.
 For 16 AWG at 4 ohm speakers, 25 feet is the practical limit before bass control degrades.
 The calculator outputs both the dB loss and the damping factor change so you can decide.

 4. Are expensive speaker cables worth it?